pixeltable/pixeltable/CONTRIBUTING.md

 ### Dev Dependencies
 We currently use [Poetry](https://python-poetry.org/) to manage our dependencies [ packaged, and dev ].
-To contributin, you will need the 'dev' dependencies, those are defined in the 'dev' group in poetry.
+To contribute/develop, you will need the 'dev' dependencies, those are defined in the 'dev' group in poetry.
 You can install the dev dependencies by running `poetry install --with dev`